 As you can see, adjectives are one of the most natural descriptor categories that we have access to in the English language.
 Additionally, just peppering a few of them naturally throughout a paragraph or two can help your writing become more vivid, enjoyable, and engaging.
 If you ever struggle to find the proper adjective descriptions to use in cases like these, just imagine how you would use your senses to engage with the scene you are trying to bring to life.

 You’ve seen how adjectives tend to modify nouns.
 In the previous examples that we used when we described our scene, old modified the man, and both sturdy and wooden modified the chair.
 Adverbs also modify things, but they work with other parts of speech.
 You’ll see them modify adjectives, verbs, or even other adverbs.
 Just like with adjectives, you can use adverbs to describe things.
-Concepts such as time and place are typical things that you might use adverbs for, and specific circumstances or degrees are others.
+Concepts such as time and place are typical things for which you might use adverbs, and specific circumstances or degrees are others.

-For example, we might write a sentence which reads that the maid hastily but tiredly cleaned the parlor, and her employer found that she did her work messily and poorly.
-Here we have some examples of the kinds of things that adverbs might describe as you read.
+For example, we might write a sentence that reads that the maid hastily but tiredly cleaned the parlor, and her employer found that she did her work messily and poorly.
+Here are some examples of the things that adverbs might describe as you read.
 Perhaps the maid didn’t get much sleep, and this made her clean the parlor tiredly.
 She might have done so hastily to get done as soon as possible, but her employer felt that her efforts were quite messy, and poorly describes how they might feel about the degree of the maid’s work here.

 You probably know that verbs describe specific actions.
 However, they can also function as descriptors on their own.
 When this happens, we call them participles in English.
 Typically, participles will come just before the noun they describe, and you can recognize them thanks to their -en, -ed, or -ing endings for both past and present examples.